 Consists of 10 instrumented intersections along a 4 lane urban arterial.
-Intersections utilize modern traffic signal controllers that broadcast signal phase and timing and employ video analytics
+Intersections utilize modern traffic signal controllers that broadcast signal phase and timing and employ video analytics; Corridor is also has multiple air quality monitors.

 Example connected vehicle application

 The corridor is used to conduct Eco-approach and departure studies at signalized intersections.
 Vehicles can "listen" to an upcoming signal's phase and timing and adjust their speed to reduce energy consumption and improve throughput.